jwbuxton/rsa-poker/README.md

 If you've answered "yes" to all four of the above, RSA Poker is for you!

-The project is currently a work in progress, but I've used Python to calculate the odds and
+The project is currently a work in progress, but I've used Python to calculate the odds a

 | Short of Breath? | Exacerbation (Y/N) |
 |---|---|